opengisch/QField-docs/documentation/how-to/variables.en.md

 QField supports two main types of variables:

 - **Project Variables:** Project variables are defined and managed in your QGIS project.
-- **Device-specific Variables:** These are specific to a user's device and are configured directly within the QField app.
+- **Global Variables:** The global variables adopt the global variables of QGIS.
+Additional device-specific variables can be configured directly within QField.

 ## Project Variables

 Project variables are defined and managed directly within your QGIS project.
 They allow you to add custom variables that are only relevant in the context of a specific project.
-This is especially useful working among multiple users,.
+This is especially useful working among multiple users.

-## Device-specific Variables
+## Global Variables

 A key feature in QField is the ability for users to customize variables on their devices without changing or adapting the original variables set in a project file.